 - Sprinkle spice mixture over salmon and gently rub into flesh.

-- Place under broiler for 5 to 6 minutes until caramelized and golden brown.
+- Place under broiler for 8 to 10 minutes, depending on the thickness, until caramelized and golden brown.
 KEEP an eye on it, it will burn quickly if you are not careful!

 - Remove from oven, slice to separate the filets, and serve as is or topped with papaya mango salsa.

 - Omit the brown sugar for whole30 & paleo.

 - Substitute Swerve Brown “sugar” for Keto.
 That is what I used in the images above.

 - A salmon filet that is 1-inch thick will take about 8 to 10 minutes to cook.
 Adjust according to the thickness of your filet.